tsolucio/coreBOSTests/README.md

 ###Test browser

 By default the integration tests are executed in firefox and chrome browsers, which are the two coreBOS officially supported browsers.
+So your selenium server must have the chrome driver loaded.
+You can find a driver for linux 64bit in build/coreBOSTests/vendor/webdriver/.
 You can add other browsers by adding the corresponding webdriver in your selenium server and changing the base integration test class which can be found at build/coreBOSTests/integration/cbIntegrationTest.php

 ###Individual tests suites
 In the files build/coreBOSTests/phpunit.xml and build/coreBOSTests/integration.xml you will find definitions of the different test suites that can be launched indicidually if needed.

 ##Developing Tests

-For functional and unit tests just follow phpunit good practices by creating test scripts in the same structure as the original file is with the recommended file naming conventions.
+For functional and unit tests just follow phpunit good practices by creating test scripts in the same structure as the original file and with the recommended file naming conventions.

 Then edit the test suites accordingly if necessary.

-For integration tests the same rules apply except that the base class for tests is the one that coreBOSTests uses so all our integration tests inherit the two browser testing.
-You look at the existing examples but it basically means something like this:
+For integration tests the same rules apply except that the base class for tests is the one that coreBOSTests uses, so all our integration tests inherit the two browser testing.
+The integration tests are launched in **http://localhost/coreBOSTest** so the coreBOS test installation **MUST** live there.
+You can look at the existing tests for examples, but it basically means something like this:

 ```
 <?php
+//put your license here
 require_once 'build/coreBOSTests/integration/cbIntegrationTest.php';

 class YourIntegrationTest extends cbIntegrationTest